ModLabsCC/steam-deploy/README.md

 The relative path following your root path for the files to be included in this depot.

 If your appId is 125000 then the depots 125001 ...
 125009 will be assumed.

+#### depot[X]InstallScriptPath

+Where X is any number between 1 and 9 (inclusive both).

+Optional.
+Path to a custom install script for a depot, relative to rootPath.
+When omitted, a default install script will be generated.

 #### firstDepotIdOverride